hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 Occitan has many proverbs and sayings that reflect its cultural wisdom:

-- **Tal pensa guidar l'ase, que l'ase lo guida** (One thinks to guide the donkey, but the donkey guides him) - Things don't always go as planned.
+- **Tal pensa guidar l'ase, que l'ase lo guida** (One thinks to guide the donkey, but the donkey guides him) - Things don’t always go as planned.

 - **L'aiga fa venir la pèira lisa** (Water makes the stone smooth) - Patience and persistence can overcome great obstacles.